valderman/haste-compiler/README.md

 some type invariants on values returned from JS, and is more convenient.
 It is, however, quite a bit slower due to its dynamic nature.

+If you do not feel comfortable throwing out your entire legacy Javascript code base, you can export selected functions from your Haste program and call them from Javascript:

+fun.hs:

+    import Haste.Foreign

+    fun :: Int -> String -> IO String
+    fun n s = return $ "The number is " ++ show n ++ " and the string is " ++ s

+    main = do
+      export "fun" fun

+fun.js:

+    function mymain() {
+      console.log(Haste.fun(42, "hello"));
+    }

+...then compile with:

+    $ hastec '--start=%%(); mymain();' --with-js=fun.js fun.hs

+`fun.hs` will export the function `fun` when its `main` function is run.
+Our Javascript obviously needs to run after that, so we create our "real" main function in `fun.js`.
+Finally, we tell the compiler to start the program by first executing Haste's `main` function (the `%%` gets replaced by whatever name the compiler chooses for the Haste `main`) and then executing our own `mymain`.

 Base library and documentation
 ------------------------------